Cook Like Czechs

 STEP 7: Make two cross-shaped cuts on the surface of the loaf - I have found that a regular razor blade works best.
 Alternatively, you can use a pair of scissors to make the cuts.

-Using a fork, whisk the egg white you have set aside and brush mazanec on all sides.
+Using a fork, lightly whisk the egg white you have set aside and brush the mazanec on all sides.
 Sprinkle the surface with sliced almonds.

-STEP 8: Place the bread in an oven preheated to 360°F / 180°C and bake for 35 minutes.
-If the bread starts to brown too much on the surface, place the foil loosely over it.
+STEP 8: Place the bread in an oven preheated to 360°F / 180°C - lower and upper heat - and bake for 35 minutes.
+If the bread starts to brown too much at the end of baking, place the foil loosely over it.

 ➜ Serving